Tony Johor Kaki Travels for Food · Heritage · Culture · History

 I love both versions as they have just the right soft chewiness for me and are tasty yet not overly sweet.

-But hor..., as a boy I secretly wondered but never dared said out loud that tapioca actually tastes quite nice leh..., especially when eaten with grated coconut and drizzled with gula Melaka 😛 If I said so then, I will surely be rewarded a "buah duku" or a knuckle on the head 😱 (Heng Heng's version doesn't have gula Melaka dressing.)
+But hor..., as a boy I secretly wondered but never dared said out loud that tapioca root actually tastes quite nice leh..., especially when eaten with grated coconut and drizzled with gula Melaka 😛 If I said so then, I will surely be rewarded a "buah duku" or a knuckle on the head 😱 (Heng Heng's version doesn't have gula Melaka dressing.)

 Heng Heng serves an excellent Kueh Kosui with soft jelly gummy like texture that doesn't stick to one's teeth.
 The sticky jiggly gummy made with tapioca flour and palm sugar was not overly sweet and worked well with sweetness from grated coconut when eaten together.
-Its my favourite item at Heng Heng.
+It's my favourite item at Heng Heng.

 Pulut Inti, boiled glutinous rice tinted blue with butterfly pea flower capped with grated coconut and palm sugar, and wrapped in a little fragrant banana leaf parcel.
 Pulut Inti rice was coloured with butterfly pea flower since time immemorial, before they put that trendy blue hue in everything today 😄